RaVeR76/The-Kicks-Fix/bugs.md

 # Bugs

 ## Overview
-I know that most of the ***BUGS*** or ***ISSUES*** I found were relatively simple and probably downright stupidity, on my part, in some cases but for this project I had created an Excel spreadsheet to help me log them.
+I know that most of the *BUGS* or *ISSUES* I found were relatively simple and probably downright stupidity, on my part in some cases but for this project I had created an Excel spreadsheet to help me log them, so I really did log everything I could .... the small ones and the big ones.
 It also had a diary of my work on a day to day basis and a page for ALL my bugs I encountered no matter how big or small.
 It also hand some project tips, comments as I went along, any credits for code, images, etc and ALL my Django model data as regards my Products and associated info like Brands, Colours, Types and so on.
+Anyway below is all my bugs I encountered throughout my final project so I hope they don't bore you but I really hope they might help someone else out there going through the same learning process as me, as the bugs I couldn't fix myself, I found the solutions online so these kind of issues have happened to someone else at a time before :)
+Also, I have linked each bug to my Github issues list, where I have also logged them too so you can have a look there but I have deffo expanded more on them within here, as I have had more time to explain them and show images to help !

 ## **[Bug 1](https://github.com/RaVeR76/The-Kicks-Fix/issues/1)**